 Diet Makes All the Difference

-Fortunately, there are ways to naturally manage IBS.
-Most digestive difficulties can be treated with dietary modifications.
+Fortunately, there are natural IBS treatments.
+Most digestive difficulties can be managed with dietary modifications.

-The first step toward controlling IBS symptoms is to eat more fiber from vegetables, beans, peas, and fruits.
+- Eat more fiber from vegetables, beans, peas and fruits.
 Fiber is important not only for stool formation, but also for the overall health of your gastrointestinal (GI) tract.
 Aim for at least 30 grams daily.